-FISCAL IMPACT: There is no fiscal impact on the Department of Labor and Economic Growth.
-The bill would have an indeterminate fiscal impact on local units of government.
-To the extent that the bill increased the number of misdemeanor convictions, it could increase local costs of incarceration or misdemeanor probation supervision, both of which vary with jurisdiction.
-To the extent that it increased collections of penal fine revenues, it could benefit local libraries, which are the constitutionally-designated recipients of such revenues.
+FISCAL IMPACT: The bills would increase State restricted revenue by approximately \$40,000 in the first full year of implementation.
+Subsequent revenue would depend on whether new interpreters apply for licenses and take the required examination.
+The bills would have an indeterminate fiscal impact on local units of government.
+To the extent that the bills increased the number of misdemeanor convictions, they could increase local costs of incarceration or misdemeanor probation supervision, both of which vary with jurisdiction.
+To the extent that they increased collections of penal fine revenues, they could benefit local libraries, which are the constitutionally-designated recipients of such revenues.